jackfoxy/urQL/docs/ref-ch06-merge.md

   -- for updateable `<target-table>` unique key violation is a violation of the primary index or any other unique index defined on the table
   -- for otherwise base-table `<target-table>` producing pass-thru or new base-table output, `<target-table>` primary index determines unique key violations
   -- for pass-thru `<target-table>` the `<target-table>` columns validated in `<merge-predicate>`, or all target columns in the case of its absence, determine unique key violations

-## Syntax Rules
-13) Case:
-c) If for some n, some underlying column of the column referenced by the <column name> contained in the n-th ordinal position in <insert column list> is an identity column whose descriptor includes an indication that values are generated by default and <override clause> is specified, then <override clause> shall specify OVERRIDING USER VALUE.
-Data manipulation 961
-IWD 9075-2:201?(E)
-14.12 <merge statement>d) If for some n, some underlying column of the column referenced by the <column name> contained in the n-th ordinal position in <insert column list> is a system-time period start column or a systemtime period end column whose descriptor includes an indication that values are always generated and
-<override clause> is specified, then <override clause> shall specify OVERRIDING USER VALUE.
-e) Otherwise, <override clause> shall not be specified.
-14) The <search condition> immediately contained in a <merge statement>, the <search condition> immediately contained in a <merge when matched clause>, and the <search condition> immediately contained in a
-<merge when not matched clause> shall not generally contain a <routine invocation> whose subject routine
-is an SQL-invoked routine that possibly modifies SQL-data.
-15) Each column identified by an <object column> in a <set clause list> is an update object column.
-Each column identified by a <column name> in an implicit or explicit <insert column list> is an insert object column.
-Each update object column and each insert object column is an object column.
-16) If <merge when not matched clause> is specified and if T is not trigger insertable-into or if <merge when matched clause> is specified and if T is not trigger updatable, then every object column shall identify an updatable column of T.
-NOTE 476 — The notion of updatable columns of base tables is defined in Subclause 4.15, “Tables”.
-The notion of updatable columns of viewed tables is defined in Subclause 11.32, “<view definition>”.
-17) No <column name> of T shall be identified more than once in an <insert column list>.
-18) For each <merge when not matched clause>:
-a) Let NI be the number of <merge insert value element>s contained in <merge insert value list>.
-Let EXP1, EXP2, ... , EXPNI be those <merge insert value element>s.
-b) The number of <column name>s in the <insert column list> shall be equal to NI.
-c) The declared type of every <contextually typed value specification> CVS in a <merge insert value list> is the data type DT indicated in the column descriptor for the positionally corresponding column in the explicit or implicit <insert column list>.
-If CVS is an <empty specification> that specifies ARRAY, then DT shall be an array type.
-If CVS is an <empty specification> that specifies MULTISET, then DT shall be a multiset type.
-d) Every <merge insert value element> whose positionally corresponding <column name> in <insert column list> references a column of which some underlying column is a generated column shall be a
-<default specification>.
-e) For 1 (one) ≤ i ≤ NI, the Syntax Rules of Subclause 9.2, “Store assignment”, are applied with EXPi as VALUE and the column of table T identified by the i-th <column name> in the <insert column list>
-as TARGET.

-## Exceptions